| Glossary | A | B

 of strain (often 0.2%).

-Stress imposed on a part in service.
+Operating Stress Stress imposed on a part in service.

-Application of high fluctuating loads at the beginning of a fatigue test
+Overstressing Application of high fluctuating loads at the beginning of a fatigue test

 and lower loads toward the end.
 It is a means for speeding up a fatigue